 Pearl: Use two fingers and thumb when doing final tightening, thereby avoiding excessive torque and potential breaking of screw head, especially if 3.5 mm implants are used.

 Intraoperative radiographs are taken to confirm screw length and correct positioning.

 All incisions are sutured (only skin sutures are necessary).
-A sterile bandage is placed over the carpal region.
-Perioperative antibiotics are indicated for 24 h and the horse should be placed on antiinflammatory medication for 5 – 7 days.
+A sterile bandage is placed on the carpus.
+Perioperative antibiotics are indicated for 24 h and the horse should be placed on anti-inflammatory medication for 5 – 7 days.
 The horse should be confined to a stall (box) but hand walking is commenced at 2 weeks.